Coloring graphs as complete graph invariants: Any Coloring Graph With Surplus Colors Has a Unique Base Graph

 The subtlety in this approach is that although Algorithm~\ref{algo:partitions} works equally well on both $\alpha$ and $\beta$, the exact labeling of the partitions is not necessarily consistent.
 Even with only one connected component, there is a potential mismatch.
 Suppose $P(\alpha_G)=P^1$ with the partition $P^1=P^1_1\uplus P^1_2 \uplus P^1_3$, where $\beta_G$ is obtained by recoloring vertices in $P^1_1$.
 There is no guarantee that Algorithm~\ref{algo:partitions} run on $\beta$ will label $P^1_2$ as $P^1_2$ again; it might instead be labeled $P^1_3$.

 The following algorithm, Algorithm~\ref{algo:LLG}, addresses this subtlety by not only identifying all of the vertices in $\mathcal{L}_{[\alpha]}$ but also consistently labeling the parts and colors (and thus the edges in $\mathcal{L}_{[\alpha]}$).
-Given an initial abstract link vertex $\alpha$, Algorithms~\ref{algo:link-vertex} and~\ref{algo:partitions} are run to obtain a canonical labeling of vertices, colors, and the partition in Steps~\ref{step:alg1-labels} and~\ref{step:alg2-labels}.
+Given an initial abstract link vertex $\alpha$, Algorithms~\ref{algo:link-vertex} and~\ref{algo:partitions} are run to obtain a canonical labeling of vertices, colors, and the partition in Steps~\ref{step:alg1-labels} and~\ref{step:alg2-labels}, aborting if the input graph is not isomorphic to a coloring graph with surplus colors.
 A breadth-first search of all vertices in $\mathcal{L}_{[\alpha]}$ is then initialized in Steps~\ref{step:initQ} and~\ref{step:forloop}.
 In these steps, every edge incident to $\alpha$ in $\mathcal{L}_{[\alpha]}$ is labeled using the canonical labeling from the previous steps.

 The final Step~\ref{step:findalledges} runs the breadth-first search until all vertices are found, while consistently labeling all edges of $\mathcal{L}_{[\alpha]}$.
 Given a complete set of labeled edges incident to a vertex $\gamma$ in $\mathcal{L}_{[\alpha]}$, including the edge $\gamma\beta$, we analyze certain cycles to label all incident edges to $\beta$ consistently.
 There are four such cases, which are depicted in Figure~\ref{fig:cycleoptions} and described in the ensuing algorithm.
 In the algorithm, the breadth-first ordering guarantees that when labeling the edges incident to some $\beta$, there is at least one predecessor $\gamma$ (i.e., a neighbor of $\beta$ that is closer to $\alpha$) whose incident edges have already been labeled.